FireDynamics/FireSciPy/docs/tutorials/index.rst

-FireScyPy Tutorials
+FireSciPy Tutorials
 ===================

-This section contains hands-on tutorials to help you get started with FireScyPy.
+This section contains hands-on tutorials to help you get started with FireSciPy.

 Pyrolysis Reaction Kinetics
 ---------------------------